mdaquin/OWLDLcall/README.md

 `infer.py` is the main entry point to the inference engine.
 It takes two required parameters :
  - The `directory` in which OWL files are localted, including the `call.owl` file as well as any OWL file involved in the reasoning task to be carried out.
  - The `IRI of the main ontology` to use.
 The file for this ontology must be located in the directory provided, and might import other ontologies (including `call.owl`).

 And an optional one :
- - 'T' if you want to save the inferred assertions in a new ontology
+ - A `namefile where to save the new ontology` if you want to save the inferred assertions in a new file

 It produces on `stdout` the triples (in NTriples format) that are generated from calls to external functions.